jeremyrdavis/dddhexagonalworkshop-01/README.md

 In this first iteration, we will implement the basic workflow for registering an attendee.
 The steps are as follows:

-1. Create an `AttendeeRegisteredEvent`
+1. Create an `AttendeeRegisteredEvent` that records the important functionality in this subdomain and can be used to integrate with the rest of the system.
-2. Create a `RegisterAttendeeCommand` with only one, basic property (email).
+2. Create a `RegisterAttendeeCommand` that triggers the registration workflow.
 3. Implement an Adapter in the form of a REST Endpoint, `AttendeeEndpoint` with a POST method.
 4. Implement a Data Transfer Object, `AttendeeDTO`, to return the attendee's details to the UI.
 5. Implement a Domain Service, `AttendeeService`, to orchestration the registration process.